-Can you remember music stars or sports performers saying how lifted and energised they felt in the middle of a scene or stadium performing to crowds of people.
+Can you remember music stars or sports performers saying how lifted and energised they felt in the middle of a scene or stadium performing to crowds of people?
 They often describe shivers of energy going through their bodies.
 Have you heard about elderly couples passing away one shortly after another, feeling as if they would be ‘unplugged’ after their loved one passed away.
 Would you feel down, unworthy and miserable if no one cared about you?
 It is enough to just spend some time with your friend to feel better.
 Just to be noticed and appreciated, you do not even need to talk.
 It means that you can energise another person just by paying attention to her/him.

 Think for a moment, what do people who are called celebrities have in common?
-For example, Paris Hilton, Kate Moss or Victoria Beckham.
+For example, Paris Hilton, Kate Moss and Victoria Beckham.
 What gives them the status of celebrity?
 What are they really paid for?

-Well, in my opinion, it is an ability to pull in your attention and keep you focused.
+Well, in my opinion, it is an ability to pull your attention and keep you focused.
 The more people focus on them or on whatever they create, the better they are paid.
 Every viewer, listener or supporter counts.
 It is because the more people’s attention they attract the better they are paid by those who want more adverts.
 It means, your attention is a product and it has its price.

-Why does it matter HOW you attend ?
+Why does it matter HOW you attend?

 Most people associate paying attention with focusing.
 You can focus on something you see, hear, smell, taste or touch.
 In fact, it is a very common, but not the only style of attending.
 You have a choice to focus on a flower and see its tiny details or you can diffuse your attention and see the flower together with the whole background behind and around it.

 Diffusing lets us relax and see the big picture.
 We are not focused on anything in particular.
 We simultaneously attend everything and nothing.
 When we diffuse we can fully connect ourselves to the world because our internal chatter (thinking) stops.
 There is only pure awareness.
-Diffusing brings stillness and the sense of presence.
+Diffusing brings stillness and a sense of presence.
 It belongs to ‘ the reality of being‘.

-You can diffuse your attention every time when there is nothing important to focus on.
-In this simple way you can regulate and balance your mind and physiology.
+You can DIFFUSE your attention every time when there is nothing important to focus on.
+In this simple way, you can regulate and balance your mind and physiology.

 You may find it difficult initially because we are so accustomed to continuous focusing.
 That is why you should practice mind exercises which are designed to help you learn how to diffuse your attention when you want.
 There is a choice of these exercises on Dr Fehmi’s and my website.
 The main difference between them is that my exercises are shorter (10-15 min) and there are designed to introduce people to diffusing and to bring a quick/noticeable change.

 The next step in attention training is to learn how to focus while staying diffused.
 It is called attentional flexibility.
 However complicated it sounds, it is quite simple to do.
 It also has many practical applications like dissolving physical pain, releasing anxiety or boosting creativity.
-I am sure that learning how to make an attention flexible could change many people’s lives for the better.
+I am sure that learning how to make attention flexible could change many people’s lives for the better.